Beetle: Parental care

 Parental care is found in a few families of beetle, perhaps for protection against adverse conditions and predators.
 The rove beetle Bledius spectabilis lives in salt marshes, so the eggs and larvae are endangered by the rising tide.
-The maternal beetle patrols the eggs and larvae, burrowing to keep them from flooding and asphyxiating, and protects them from the predatory carabid beetle Dicheirotrichus gustavi and from the parasitoidal wasp Barycnemis blediator, which kills some 15% of the larvae.
+The maternal beetle patrols the eggs and larvae, burrowing to keep them from flooding and asphyxiating, and protects them from the predatory carabid beetle Dicheirotrichus gustavii and from the parasitoidal wasp Barycnemis blediator, which kills some 15% of the larvae.

 Burying beetles are attentive parents, and participate in cooperative care and feeding of their offspring.
 Both parents work to bury small animal carcass to serve as a food resource for their young and build a brood chamber around it.
 The parents prepare the carcass and protect it from competitors and from early decomposition.
 After their eggs hatch, the parents keep the larvae clean of fungus and bacteria and help the larvae feed by regurgitating food for them.
 Some dung beetles provide parental care, collecting herbivore dung and laying eggs within that food supply, an instance of mass provisioning.
 Some species do not leave after this stage, but remain to safeguard their offspring.

-Most species of beetles do not display parental care behaviors after the eggs have been laid.
+Most other species of beetles do not provide parental care after the eggs have been laid.

 Subsociality, where females guard their offspring, is well-documented in two families of Chrysomelidae, Cassidinae and Chrysomelinae.